hyperstack-org/hyperstack/README.md

 #  ![](https://avatars3.githubusercontent.com/u/15810526?v=3&s=40&raw=true)HyperMesh

-HyperMesh is a policy based CRUD system which wraps ActiveRecord models on the server and extends them to the client.
-Furthermore it implements push notifications (via a number of possible technologies) so changes to records on the server are pushed to all authorised clients.
+HyperMesh gives your HyperReact components CRUD access to your ActiveRecord models on the client, using the the standard ActiveRecord API.
+Furthermore HyperMesh implements push notifications (via a number of possible technologies) so changes to records on the server are dynamically pushed to all authorised clients.

-Its Isomorphic Ruby in action.
+*Its Isomorphic Ruby in action.*

-In other words browser 1 creates, updates, or destroys a model, and the changes are persisted in active record models and are broadcast to all other clients.
+In other words browser 1 creates, updates, or destroys a model, and the changes are persisted in active record models and then broadcast to all other authorised clients.

 ## Quick Start Guides